Gauteng: Colleges

 In 2002, the Gauteng Department of Education founded an initiative called Gauteng Online in an attempt to get the entire province to utilize a wide assortment of electronic and telecommunications systems.
 In 2007, this initiative was handed over to the Gauteng Department of Finance.

 In the 2013 national budget speech, it was announced that the Gauteng Department of Education would be granted over R700 million to improve education and to alleviate issues concerning the overcrowding in schools, a shortage in teaching staff and transport for poor pupils.

 In 2017/2018, the Gauteng Provincial government spent R42.4 billion on education which accounted for 38% the province's total expenditure.

 Conservation

 Although Gauteng province is dominated by the urban areas of Johannesburg and Pretoria, it has several nature reserves.
 Gauteng is home to the Cradle of Humankind UNESCO World Heritage Site which includes the Sterkfontein caves and the Wonder Cave Kromdraai.
-Johannesburg is home to the largest man-made urban forest in the world.
+Johannesburg is home to the largest human-made urban forest in the world.